Underrated: The Amazing Spider-Man

 • The costume

 I’m kidding.
 I wasn’t exactly fond of this movie’s Spider-Man look.
+The orange lenses weren’t my thing, and the way the red came down the legs weren’t my favourite.

 • The lack of the actual words “With great power there must also come great responsibility”